Final Girl (film): Development

-On November 29, 2011, Variety announced that photographer Tyler Shields will make his directorial debut with Final Girl, which will be produced by Prospect Park.
+On November 29, 2011, Variety announced that photographer Tyler Shields would make his directorial debut with Final Girl, which will be produced by Prospect Park.

 Casting

 On May 21, 2012, Abigail Breslin joined the cast of the film as a lead actress.
 Later, in October 2012, Alexander Ludwig also joined the cast.
 That same month, Wes Bentley joined in an unspecified role.
 Other actors that later joined the cast include Logan Huffman, Cameron Bright, and Francesca Eastwood.

 Filming

 Filming began in November 2012 in Vancouver, British Columbia, Canada.

 Release

 The film was released in the United States on August 14, 2015, in a limited release and through video on demand.
 The film was released in the United Kingdom through video on demand on August 31, 2015.

 Reception

-On Rotten Tomatoes the film has an approval rating of 31% based on reviews from 13 critics, with an average rating of 4.1/10.
+Critical response

-Justin Chang of Variety wrote: "This patchy, underwritten thriller could almost pass for a critique of any number of genre forebears in which the mere presence of a hot, ass-kicking female avenger is meant to seem subversive" and "...the subsequent fist-pummeling action feels wearyingly repetitive and predictable, despite the regular flashes of visual inspiration".

-Joe Neumaier of the New York Daily News gave it 0 out of 5 and wrote: "Breslin, whose recent resume hasn't lived up to her Oscar nomination for Little Miss Sunshine, needs to find something worthy of her talents.
+Justin Chang of Variety called Final Girl "a mildly intriguing thriller of comeuppance that leaves you wanting more" and wrote "With its seemingly deliberate absence of context or character development, this patchy, underwritten thriller could almost pass for a critique of any number of genre forebears in which the mere presence of a hot, ass-kicking female avenger is meant to seem subversive."
+Joe Neumaier of the Daily News gave the film 0 out of 5 stars, and stated that it "has long stretches of awkward dialogue that resemble acting-class exercises, and contains so many mist-shrouded forests Merlin would feel at home."
+Neumaier concluded his review by saying "Breslin, whose recent resume hasn't lived up to her Oscar nomination for Little Miss Sunshine, needs to find something worthy of her talents.
 An Oscar nominee shouldn't even watch Final Girl, much less star in it."
+Chuck Bowen of Slant Magazine rated it 2.5 out of 4 stars, and commented "The film is in on its own absurdity, starting with the title."
+Bowen also wrote "The filmmakers never really answer inevitable questions: What's the point of these fussy allusions?" and "The creators of Final Girl are ambitious, equal-opportunity fetishists, who throw things against a figurative wall to see what sticks.
+And more of it sticks than you might reasonably expect, primarily due to Breslin, who gives an astutely playful performance."